-Welcome to today's edition of the Rush 247 Podcast.
+Welcome to today's edition of the Rush 24-7 podcast.

 And greetings to you.

-Well, ladies and gentlemen, thrill seekers, conversational.
+Well, ladies and gentlemen, thrill seekers, conversationalists all across the fruited plane.

-It is the Rush Limbaugh program on the Excellence in the Broadcasting Network on the day of the Indiana primary.
+It is the Rush Limbaugh program on the Excellence in Broadcasting Network on the day of the Indiana primary.

-Telephone number is 800 282-2882, the email address, L Rushbo at EIB net.com.
+Telephone number is 800-282-2882, the email address, Lrushbo and EIBnet.com.

 Ted Cruz apparently has had enough.

-He has taken off the gloves, and he is just pounding Trump as a pathological psychological liar.
+He has taken off the gloves and he is just pounding Trump as a pathological, psychological liar.

 And it comes after Trump actually said that Cruz's dad met with Lee Harvey Oswald before Oswald assassinated JFK.

-That story originally ran in a national inquirer, I think back in March, and nobody picked it up because it's kooky.
+That story originally ran in the National Inquirer, I think back in March.

 I mean, it's absurd.

-But Trump brought it up yesterday.
+But Trump brought it up yesterday, or maybe this morning.

-I don't know the timeline exactly.
+I don't remember the timeline exactly.

 We've got a soundbite coming up of it.